T3Marius/StoreCore/README.md

 Port = 3306

 [MainConfig]
-MenuType = "t3"              # there are only 2 menus, screen or t3.
+MenuType = "screen"           # there are only 2 menus, screen or t3.
 StartCredits = 0          # How much credits a new player will have at start.
-PlaytimeInterval = 60        # Each second player will be awarded with credits for activity.
+PlaytimeInterval = 30     # Each second player will be awarded with credits for activity.
 Put 0 to disabled it.
-CreditsPerInterval = 0       # How many credits player gets per activity interval.
+CreditsPerInterval = 10    # How many credits player gets per activity interval.
 Put 0 to disable it.
-CreditsPerKill = 0           # How many credits player gets from a kill.
+CreditsPerKill = 10        # How many credits player gets from a kill.
 Put 0 to disable it.
-CreditsPerRoundWin = 0       # How many credits player gets after winning a round.
+CreditsPerRoundWin = 10    # How many credits player gets after winning a round.
 Put 0 to disable it.
-ShowCreditsOnRoundEnd = true # true = all credits message will be in only one message on round end.
+ShowCreditsOnRoundEnd = true    # If this is enabled, the credits award messages will be in one message at the end of the round.
 IgnoreWarmup = true       # Give credits during warmup? true to not or false to do.

 [Multiplier]
 CreditsPerInterval = { "@css/vip" = 2, "@css/root" = 4 }        # credits multiplier for these flags.